 2000 Ming Chairs, Zhujiajiao

-In 2000, two Ming-style wooden chairs were placed against a whitewashed wall in Zhujiajiao, a historic water town near Shanghai.
-A small table is placed between them, and framed prints are displayed overhead, creating a balanced, symmetrical arrangement that is influenced by tradition and functional considerations.
+In 2000, two Ming-style wooden chairs were positioned against a whitewashed wall in Zhujiajiao, a historic water town near Shanghai.
+A small table stands between them, with framed prints displayed overhead, creating a balanced, symmetrical arrangement shaped by tradition and functional considerations.

 The photograph emphasizes proportion, repetition, and negative space.
-Architectural beams, aged flooring, and minimalist furnishings collectively exemplify an interior that prioritizes continuity over display, with objects valued for their form, function, and durability.
+Architectural beams, worn flooring, and minimalist furnishings together exemplify an interior that privileges continuity over display, where objects are valued for their form, function, and durability.